 The palace is also packed with boutique shops, restaurants and bars and really is the hub of the city.
 You could spend all day just getting lost in the narrow streets and taking in the bustling atmosphere.
 Don’t forget to check out Gregory of Nin, an enormous statue (which looks very much like a wizard!).
 Rub the statue’s giant toe and it will bring you good luck!

 2. Visit Krka National Park

-You can book an excursion to Krka National Park from any of the main booking offices in the city.
+You can book an excursion to Krka National Park from any of the main booking offices in the city or in advance online.
+Here’s a list with popular Krka National Park day trip options.
 It’s definitely worth booking your trip as an excursion to save you the hassle of getting there by yourself.
 Make sure you take some sturdy shoes and your swimming costume!

 Krka National Park is a stunning area of natural beauty.
 Following the trail around the park takes about 45 minutes and allows you to take in the wonderful views and crystal blue waterfalls.
 The most striking waterfalls come at the end, as they cascade into a bright blue pool which is perfect for swimming.